EternityForest/awesome-standards/README.md

 ### 9-16v

-Approximately range used for automotive-type devices, and things billed as nominally 12v.
+Approximately range used for automotive-type devices.

 #### 9-32v